-The Office of Sponsored Programs (OSP) is responsible for encouraging externally funded initiatives in support of program-related activities of academic, research and development, and administrative units; and serves as the major resource to faculty and staff who wish to pursue such projects.
-The Office maintains information on, and promotes awareness of, funding opportunities, assists in refining project ideas and matching them with a potential sponsor's priorities and requirements, assists in the preparation of grant applications, and serves as the final approving authority for such applications.
+The Research Service Center (RSC) is responsible for encouraging externally funded initiatives in support of program-related activities of academic, research and development, and administrative units; and serves as the major resource to faculty and staff who wish to pursue such projects.
+The Center maintains information on, and promotes awareness of, funding opportunities, assists in refining project ideas and matching them with a potential sponsor's priorities and requirements, assists in the preparation of grant applications, and serves as the final approving authority for such applications.

 News & Events

 Posted June 5, 2015

 The William T. Grant Foundation is accepting Letters of Inquiry for projects designed to enhance understanding of the programs, policies, and practices that reduce inequalities in youth development.
 LOIs must be submitted no later than August 4, 2015 at 3pm.
 Upon review, selected applicants will be invited to submit full proposals.
 Visit the Grant Foundation website for complete program guidelines, an FAQ, archived grant-related informational webinars, and application instructions. http://wtgrantfoundation.org/grants#apply-research-grants

 This competition extends from the Teagle Foundation's mission to strengthen liberal arts education and enhance teaching and learning in the arts and sciences.
 Funded projects will involve a team of four to six postsecondary institutions, which will engage in curricular redesign that infuses the humanities and social sciences in one of the above three target areas.
 Concept papers are due July 1, 2015, and will be used as the basis for inviting full-length proposals.
 Grants ranging between $250,000 and $300,000 are available to support projects lasting 24 to 36 months.